OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 Complete the [Outlook quick start](../quickstarts/outlook-quickstart.md?tabs=yeomangenerator) to create an add-in project with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 ## Configure the manifest

+> [!NOTE]
+> This feature isn't currently supported in the [Unified Microsoft 365 manifest (preview)](../develop/json-manifest-overview.md), but the team is working on making this available.

 To activate your add-in with the Reading Pane turned off or without a message selected, you must add the [SupportsNoItemContext](/javascript/api/manifest/action?view=outlook-js-preview&preserve-view=true#supportsnoitemcontext-preview) child element to the **\<Action\>** element and set its value to `true`.
 As this feature can only be implemented with a task pane in Message Read mode, the following elements must also be configured.